NEW Factual Data Sheet for "Mark"

 Mark 8:22-26

-Through repeated touches because the disciples were slow to comprehend Jesus as the Son of God
+Through repeated touches was the blind man healed because the disciples were slow to comprehend Jesus as the Son of God

 CONCLUSION TO INCLUSIO Healing of Bartimaeus